kaalam/document.source/kaalam/_posts/2018-10-1-how_is_jazz_a_solution.md

 <p>In the <a href="/kaalam/2018/10/02/reviewing_the_motive.html"><b>first part</b></a> we identified seven opportunities for improvement.
 In
 this post we discuss how Jazz addresses those issues to better understand why Jazz was created at all.
-We also add three extra questions that are directly related with Jazz's vision and, hopefully, help clarifying it.
-We apologize for getting <b>a bit technical</b>, in the end it is a debate on technical solutions to technical problems.</p>
+We also add one bonus question that hopefully, helps clarifying Jazz's vision and intentions.
+We apologize for getting <b>maybe too technical</b>, in the end it is a debate on technical solutions to technical problems.</p>

 <h4><b>One:</b> The efficiency of current systems is broken, unless all you need is pushing <b>rectangles</b> into other rectangles.</h4>